PyGithub/PyGithub/ReadMe.md

 This is a Python library to access the [Gitub API v3](http://developer.github.com/v3).

-With it, you can manage your repositories, your organizations and your user profile from Python scripts.
+With it, you can manage your Github resources (repositories, user profiles, organizations, etc.) from Python scripts.

 It is still a work in progress, but I'm sure I'll finish it soon.
 The aim is to cover the **full** API in version 1.0.